PHPSocialNetwork/phpfastcache/docs/migration/MigratingFromV8ToV9.md

 Use `\Phpfastcache\CacheContract` instead.
 See [Wiki](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV9%CB%96%5D-Cache-contract).

 ### Removed `Couchbase` driver (SDK 2 support dropped)
-It is now replaced by `Couchbasev3` driver (SDK 3), the configuration options are all the same plus `scopeName` and `collectionName` that are now configurable.
+It is now replaced by `Couchbasev3` driver (SDK 3), the configuration options remains the same plus `scopeName` and `collectionName` that are now configurable.

-### Updated EventManager instances
+### Updated EventManager callback parameters
 - Updated argument type #2 (`$items`) of `onCacheSaveMultipleItems()` event from `ExtendedCacheItemInterface[]` to `EventReferenceParameter($items)`
 - Updated argument type #2 (`$items`) of `onCacheCommitItem()` event from `ExtendedCacheItemInterface[]` to `EventReferenceParameter($items)`
 - Updated argument type #2 (`$value`) of `onCacheItemSet()` event from `mixed` to `EventReferenceParameter(mixed $value)`